Divorce Mediation in Arizona

 We select a mediator who has experience in divorce and family law cases to be in a position to provide an educated opinion regarding how a judge may rule on any particular issue.

 Also, we may schedule the mediation for any length of time needed, whether that be two hours or all day.
 Lastly, most private mediators can immediately schedule the mediation, which may save several months of costly litigation spent waiting for court-ordered mediation.
-The disadvantage of hiring a private mediator is that you have to pay for his or her services, but we find that cost is often outweighed by all of the advantages of hiring a private mediator.
+The disadvantage of hiring a private mediator is that you have to pay for his or her services.
+However, we find the advantage of hiring a private mediator outweighs the cost of private mediation.

 Choose a Qualified Arizona Divorce Mediator

-We would be remiss if we did not inform you that our founder, Chris Hildebrand, has practiced family law for twenty years and has successfully conducted many divorce mediations.
-In one such mediation, the two family law attorneys met with Chris before the mediation and helplessly informed Chris the parties were too far apart, neither party was willing to move from their entrenched positions, and that there was no way the case would settle that day.
+Our founder, Chris Hildebrand, has practiced family law for twenty years.
+He has successfully conducted many divorce mediations.
+In one such mediation, the two family law attorneys met with Chris before the mediation.
+They informed Chris the parties were too far apart and neither party was willing to move from their entrenched positions.
+Chris settled every issue between the parties in one day of mediation.

 If you have not read about the studies and research on emotional intelligence, I would strongly recommend you do.
 It is as important, if not more so than intellect; particularly when an attorney is acting in the role of a mediator.